su8/move-mouse-from-keyboard/README.md

 # Problems

-It doesn't work with some tiling window managers such as:
+The program doesn't work with some tiling window managers such as:

-- [] xmonad
+* xmonad
-- [] dwm
+* dwm
-- [] openbox
+* openbox

-Works on:
+It have been tested and works on:

 - [x] KDE
 - [x] XFCE
 - [x] GNOME2/3

-If you discover that it doesn't work in your tiling window manager, please submit a PR to update this README.md file.
+If you discover that it works/doesn't work in your tiling/window manager, please submit a PR to update the list.